 Google Compute Engine and AWS EC2 both include SLAs (service-level agreement) that usually offers an impressive monthly uptime percentage of 99.95%.
 However, AWS has the upper hand on the uptime front because it allows you to access the potential of different machines within their multiple availability zones per region.

 Unlike this, Google Cloud generally runs your instances on a specific machine per region.
 But then, Google Cloud facilitates live migration through virtual machines (VMs).
-Live migration enables Google developers/engineers to address common issues like software updates, patching, and repairing.
+Live migration enables Google developers/engineers to address common issues like software updates, patching and repairing.

 There’s no clear winner here – both Google Cloud and AWS are excellent cloud platforms with distinct pros and cons.
-While AWS seems like the ideal choice for large enterprises and MNCs with international presence, Google Cloud offers excellent core cloud services with flexible pricing.
+While AWS seems like the ideal choice for large enterprises and MNCs with an international presence, Google Cloud offers excellent core cloud services with flexible pricing.